Monitors

 Monitor lizards are naturally found in Africa, Asia, Australia, and Indonesia.
 Their habitat can range from deserts to forests and savannas.
 Some monitors spend their time on the ground and others live happily in trees, but most monitors are good climbers regardless of where they live.

-These lizards are predators.
-They will eat insects, birds, rodents, fish, frogs, reptiles, eggs, and any other animal small enough for them to catch.
-Monitors are also opportunistic scavengers and will eat the carcasses of dead animals.
+These reptiles are predators.
+They will eat insects, birds, rodents, fish, frogs, other reptiles, eggs, and any other animal small enough for them to catch.
+They are also opportunistic scavengers and will eat the carcasses of dead animals.

 Monitors as Pets

 Monitor lizards are not for everyone.
-A monitor can be a fun, exciting, and tame pet, but caring for a monitor takes a bit of work.
+A monitor can be a fun, exciting, and tame pet, but caring for one takes a bit of work.
 You have to provide a suitable and often very large habitat, the correct foods, and daily attention.

-Smaller species of monitors are easy to house, but many baby monitors sold as pets are not one of the smaller species and will soon grow quite large.
-These large monitors need very large cages and it is easy to underestimate how much space will be required when you are are looking at a cute baby monitor.
+Smaller species are easy to house, but many babies sold as pets are not one of the smaller species and will soon grow quite large.
+These large reptiles need very large cages and it is easy to underestimate how much space will be required when you are are looking at a cute baby monitor.

 A pet monitor may also need to be tamed.
-An unruly monitor can show his displeasure with biting, scratching, and tail whipping which can be quite painful.
-Regular handling and patience goes a long way to taming a monitor.
-With time a monitor can make a wonderful pet, but you must be willing spend time with him.
+An unruly reptile can show his displeasure with biting, scratching, and tail whipping which can be quite painful.
+Regular handling and patience goes a long way to taming.
+With effort a monitor can make a wonderful pet, but you must be willing spend time with him.

 If you have the room for a big lizard and the time and patience to interact with him, a monitor will make a great addition to your home.
-For the right person, a monitor can be a fun pet and companion that enjoys your company and interaction.
+For the right person, he can be a fun pet and companion that enjoys your company and interaction.

 Care Sheet